mawenbao/gofeed/README.md

 ## Install

-Firstly, you should install the sqlite driver `go-sqlite3`.
+Firstly, make sure you have set the `GOPATH` environment variable properly.
+Then, you should install the sqlite driver `go-sqlite3`.

     go get github.com/mattn/go-sqlite3

-Then install gofeed.
+Now install gofeed.

     go get github.com/mawenbao/gofeed